Maidenhead pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Maidenhead right now?

-On 25 June 2026, overall pollen levels in Maidenhead are moderate.
+On 16 July 2026, overall pollen levels in Maidenhead are low.
 Grass is the main contributor to airborne pollen

 Will pollen levels change in Maidenhead tomorrow?

-On 26 June 2026, pollen conditions in Maidenhead will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Maidenhead will be similar to today, with grass at low levels

 Is pollen expected to decrease in Maidenhead this week?